-When writing a house manager job description, first you will need to start with the job title – make sure this is specific so that potential candidates can quickly see if it is a role that interests them or not.
+When writing a house manager job description, first you will need to start with the job title.
+Make sure this is specific so that potential candidates can quickly see if it is a role that interests them.
 For example: Part Time House Manager, Live-in House Manager.

-Summarise the role before getting into the detail of the day to day tasks – make sure potential candidates get a good idea of the main points about the role without having to read all of the detail.
+Summarise the role before getting into the detail of the day to day tasks.
+Make sure potential candidates get a good idea of the main points about the role without having to read all of the detail.
 If they are interested they will continue on to read the finer details.
-Start with an attention-grabbing summary that provides an overview of the expectations of the role, any key qualifications (for example: Driving Licence Required!), and an idea of where they will be working (A Large Country Estate/A Family Home with 4 Dogs).
+Start with an attention-grabbing summary.
+This should provide an overview of the role.
+Key qualifications should be listed here.
+A perfect house manager job introduction will allow prospective candidates to quickly see if it’s the right job for them.

 Here you will need to outline the core duties and overall responsibilities of the House Manager.
-The easiest and clearest way of doing this is to write a bullet pointed list of the duties they will be expected to do. highlight the day-to-day duties, and duties which may be ad-hoc or once a week.
-This can give candidates a good feel of what they will be doing on a daily basis so they can decide if they think they are experienced enough and whether it would be a role that they would enjoy, helping you attract the best candidates for the House Manager position.
+The easiest and clearest way of doing this is to write a bullet pointed list of the duties they will be expected to do.
+Highlight the day-to-day duties, and duties which may be ad-hoc or once a week.
+This can give candidates a good feel of what they will be doing on a daily basis so they can decide if they think they are experienced enough.
+They can decide if it would be a role that they would enjoy.
+This helps you attract the best candidates for the House Manager position.

-You can also include details of who they will be working with – will they be part of a team, in charge of the team, or working on their own?
+You can also include details of who they will be working with.
+Will they be part of a team, in charge of the team, or working on their own?
 Are they responsible for overseeing other staff and planning their day-to-day tasks as well as their own?
-It may be useful to add information about other staff in your household to give them a better idea of what they are and aren’t expected to do.
-For example, “we have a full-time chef, so the House Manager is not expected to do any cooking” or “we have a part-time Housekeeper, so the House Manager will be responsible for Housekeeping duties when they Housekeeper is not working”.
-This can help give a really good idea of the role, as House Manager roles can vary from family to family, depending largely on the size of the property and the other staff.
+It may be useful to add information about other staff in your household to give them a better idea of their responsibilities.
+For example, “we have a full-time chef, so the House Manager is not expected to do any cooking” or “we have a part-time Housekeeper”.
+This can help give a really good idea of the role, as House Manager roles can vary from family to family.

 Qualifications, Skills and Experience

 Are there any special skills or specific qualifications that you are looking for in your House Manager?
-The one which tends to come up a lot of the time is a Driving Licence – because of the nature of the role the House Manager is often expected to run errands and may have other driving duties as well – in this case you should be very clear that the candidate must have a driving licence to apply for the role.
+Does the candidate have a Driving Licence?
+The House Manager would be expected to run errands and may have other driving duties as well.
+In this case you should be very clear that the candidate must have a driving licence to apply for the role.
 The job description should clearly identify any specific or unusual skill set required.

-You can also include any relevant qualifications which you would like them to have – some House Managers have done our Training Course, but others may just have great experience!
-Specify if you are looking for someone with years of experience, or if you are happy to hire someone who is a more entry-level House Manager.
+You can also include any relevant qualifications which you would like them to have.
+Some House Managers have done our Training Course, but others may just have great experience!
+Specify if you are looking for someone with years of experience.
+Or are you happy to hire someone who is a more entry-level House Manager.
 Do they need to be a confident cook?
 Or have experience in working for families who have pets or children?